UnbihexiumFan/explorers-bane/README.md

 Explorer's Bane is a 3D voxel game developed by me, UnbihexiumFan.

 Nobody ever said it had good graphics.
+It is probably a bad 3D video game.

 To access the game, go to explorers_bane/main.py.